apernet/apermon/scripts/readme.md

 # apt install exabgp socat
 ```

 Once installed, configure exabgp with your details.
-Example:
+If you installed `exabgp` with a package manager like `apt`, the configuration file is likely `/etc/exabgp/exabgp.conf`.
+Example configuration:

 ```
 process apermon {